Accelergy-Project/timeloop-python/README.md

 This README is written with users as its audience, more information relevant to the development of the project can be found in CONTRIBUTING.md.

+## General Debugging Information
+1. When debugging the C++ bindings, it may be faster to build by calling `cmake` directly instead of `pip3 install`

 ## Known Bugs
 1. segmentation fault at the end of timeloop-mapper.py.
 Doesn't break anything, but quite annoying.
 Might be caused when cleaning up some objects.